opencog/agents/scm/pair-agent/README.md

 transitions.
 To validate this, need to run a pair-count-hacked experiment, and actually measure.

+The `add-storage-count` API fetches counts from storage, if not in atomspace.
+This needs to be used instead of the `SetValue` default.
+It implements atomic update.

+There's also a marginal counter, but its unusued...

 ### TODO/Open issues
 Some unresolved issues.
 * Parser wants strings as `Node`s; it would be nice to be able to work